-The draw must take place on the day before the competition.
-This is not valid for night competitions.

-The draw should be held in a team captains meeting but can also be held in centre locations in case of public draws.
+The draw must take place on the day before the competition, except for night competitions where a Draw may be made on the day of the competition in good time before the scheduled start.
+The Draw or bib/heat selection can be held in a Team Captains' Meeting but can also be held in public locations.
 A double draw is recommended with a simultaneous draw of the start number and the name of the competitor.
+Computer draw is allowed.